cslarsen/csl.name/_posts/2017-11-08-python-jit.md

 compilation would be the [Forth language][jonesforth].

-Also, before you get serious about expanding this JIT-compiler, take a look at the [Peachpy project][peachpy].
+Also, before you get serious about expanding this JIT-compiler, take a look at the [PeachPy project][peachpy].
 It goes way beyond this and includes a disassembler and supports seemingly the entire x86-64 instruction set right up to [AVX][avx.wiki].